 According to the CDC, black mold, or Stachybotrys chartarum, is one type of mold that can be toxigenic and can cause health issues in some people.

 Black mold can be either green or black and is common in situations where there has been a sustained leak or water damage.
 Constant water or moisture is needed for it to grow.

 Though it hasn’t been fully studied to date, black mold has been linked to some health-related issues in some patients who have been exposed to mold for a long period.

 Like all mold types, black mold should be identified and removed as soon as possible.
 This limits any chance that health can be affected by exposure.

 How Does Mold Remediation Work?

 Due to the possible toxicity of the mold in your home or business, it’s important to have mold removal handled by professionals.
-Our Phoenix mold remediation specialists are IICRC certified in Applied Microbial Remediation, ensuring all aspects of the mold abatement are handled safely.
+Our Denver mold remediation specialists are IICRC certified in Applied Microbial Remediation, ensuring all aspects of the mold abatement are handled safely.